PRDTs: Composable Design and Verification of Consensus Protocols using Replicated Data Types: Evaluation

 \section{Evaluation}

-PRDTs facilitate the development of consensus protocols at a higher level of abstraction, shifting from message-passing to knowledge-based modelling, and enabling modular design.
-But does this design lead to negative implications for application performance compared to traditional message-passing implementations?
-To address this concern, we formulate and empirically investigate the following research question: \begin{enumerate} \item[] Practical Feasibility: Does our approach suffer from inherent performance limitations that would preclude its use in real-world applications? \end{enumerate}
+PRDTs enable consensus protocol development at a higher level of abstraction by shifting from message-passing to knowledge-based modelling and supporting modular composition.
+To investigate their comparative performance, we formulate the following research question:

-We present the experimental setup used to answer the research question and the results of the experiments.